 The approximate volume of CCR contained in each of the active units near the time of the inspection is summarized below.
-Note that the inspection was performed on August 10, 2021, and a survey of CCR was performed on August 10, 2021.
+Note that the inspection was performed on July 7, 2022, and a survey of CCR was performed on July 18, 2022.
 A description of how the estimate was developed is summarized below.

-Disposal Phase Unit Estimated Volume of CCR in Place Basis for Estimate and Source Phase 1 Modules 1-3 1,028,140 cubic yards Estimated volume based on existing waste volumes as of 11/30/2015 plus tons disposed between 12/1/2015 and 8/10/2021, based on a survey performed on 8/10/2021.
+Disposal Phase Unit Estimated Volume of CCR in Place Basis for Estimate and Source Phase 1 Modules 1-3 1,069,100 cubic yards CCR continued to be placed due to overlay on to Modules 2 and 3.
+Estimated volume based on existing waste volumes and a survey performed on 7/18/2022.
 Volume includes material placed during the 2016 cover construction project.
-Volume continues to be placed due to overlay from Module 4.
-Module 4 113,080 cubic yards The initial placement of CCR in Module 4 occurred on 11/5/2018.
-The CCR material was bottom ash placed for frost protection.
-Post bottom ash placement, the Module was covered with a rain cover and not active until 10/1/2019.
-CCR volume placed in Module 4 after 10/1/2019, was estimated based on a survey conducted on 8/10/21.
+Modules 4-6 191,186 cubic yards CCR continued to be placed in Module 4.
+CCR volume placed in Module 4 was estimated based on a survey conducted on 7/18/22.
+Initial placement of CCR in Modules 5 and 6 occurred between December 13 and 17, 2021.
+The initial CCR material for each module was bottom ash placed for frost protection.
+Following bottom ash placement in Modules 5 and 6, the modules were covered with a rain cover.
+CCR volume in Modules 5 and 6, was estimated based on a survey completed in December 2021 before rain cover installation.